-Students will login using the username they are assigned.
-The student's username is the first initial of their first name, full last name and last four digits of their student ID.
+Students will login using their student ID number.
 The student's password is the same as their password/PIN# in myNWCC.
 There is wireless Internet available on all three Northwest campuses.
-The connection is called NWCC\Student.
+The connection is called NWCC_Student.
 Internet connections ARE monitored for appropriate usage.
 Students are required to read and follow the Acceptable Use Policy for Computing which is located on the Northwest website and in the previous section of the Bulletin.